-There is a perception among some providers that the performance data submitted through quarterly KPI reports and the DRF may be incomplete.
-This can result in pushback from providers, as the dataset, which does not always include all users going through the system, is being used to assess their performance.
-Some GambleAware staff members noted that providers occasionally question the accuracy of data submitted through formal reporting channels, which complicates the process of scrutinising performance.
-GambleAware have taken steps to resolve this and improve data accuracy.
+Linked to this, there is a perception among some providers that performance data submitted through quarterly KPI reports and the DRF is incomplete, which can lead to some push back from providers because an incomplete dataset (that does not contain all users going through the system) is being used to scrutinise their performance.
+GambleAware staff reflected that providers sometimes dispute whether data that submitted through formal reporting channels is correct, which makes it difficult to scrutinise performance.
+The context to this is that when GamCare managed the DRF previously, there were acknowledged issues with some of the data being inaccurate - which GambleAware have taken steps to resolve.

 During Phase 2, we will conduct analysis of DRF data to assess what outcomes are possible based on the evidence available.
-We will also use contribution analysis to assess contributing factors to agreed logic chains in in the Theory of Change.
+We will also use contribution analysis to assess contributing factors to agreed logic chains in the Theory of Change.
 These claims are listed out in section 8 of this report.